aghogwarts/JTP23-WriteUps/Phase_2/Tanmay/Satwik/forensics.md

 after changing them to 00 00 0D to match my valid PNG, I saved it and opened it to see a red image.
 So we’re not done yet.
 Ugh.
 However, when I see red (or really any solid color), I try using stegsolve.
 I flipped through a bunch of options until Red plane 0, and we have our flag!
-I thought I was done and I saved my image here, but it wouldn’t open.
-Going back to my comparison between a random valid PNG and my corrupted file, I realized that the hex values of addresses 0x00000009 to 0x0000000B were incorrect.
-After changing them to 00 00 0D to match my valid PNG, I saved it and opened it to see a red image.

-So we’re not done yet.
-Ugh.

-However, when I see red (or really any solid color), I try using stegsolve.
-I flipped through a bunch of options until Red plane 0, and we have our flag!

-The hardest part of CTF really is reading the flag.
-For some reason, I thought the 1 was an l at first!

-I thought I was done and I saved my image here, but it wouldn’t open.
-Going back to my comparison between a random valid PNG and my corrupted file, I realized that the hex values of addresses 0x00000009 to 0x0000000B were incorrect.
-After changing them to 00 00 0D to match my valid PNG, I saved it and opened it to see a red image.

-So we’re not done yet.
-Ugh.

-However, when I see red (or really any solid color), I try using stegsolve.
-I flipped through a bunch of options until Red plane 0, and we have our flag!

 The hardest part of CTF really is reading the flag.
 For some reason, I thought the 1 was an l at first!

 ![image](https://github.com/aghogwarts/JTP23-WriteUps/assets/147993943/8ee84ca2-9d03-485c-84cb-5b45adaeea7a)